commercetools/merchant-center-application-kit/.changeset/fifty-fireants-judge.md

 Add a new `<SuspendedRoute>` component.

-This component should be used to render a lazy loaded component.
+This component is exactly like the `<Route>` component of `react-router` but it wraps the children with `React.Suspense`, allowing the children to be dynamically loaded with `React.lazy`.
+This can be used for code splitting components at the route level.

 ```jsx
 import { Switch } from 'react-router-dom';